 MFA PROGRAM STRUCTURE AND DEGREE REQUIREMENTS

 The MFA in Studio Art is a three-year program spread out over six semesters.
-Students apply in one of six areas of concentrations: Painting, Sculpture, Photography, Combined Media, Works on Paper (Drawing and Printmaking), and Clay and Casting.
+Students apply in one of six areas of concentrations: Painting, Sculpture, Photography, New Genres, Works on Paper (Drawing and Printmaking), and Clay and Casting.
 Once accepted into the program, students have the flexibility to explore other media and change concentrations.

 Studio courses consist primarily of Seminars, which are group critiques; Tutorials, which are individual critiques with a faculty member; and Electives, which are courses outside of your area of concentration.
 Students are also required to take Art History and Theory courses.
 Electives may be used to take additional Art History or Studio courses, and/or for apprenticeships, teaching assistantships, and participation in the International Exchange Program.